Bennyhwanggggg/WhatBot/backend/management_module/README.md

 ##### 4. Dialogflow console's upload file cannot be used to configure an intent, e.g. followup, response and contexts
 From the usage example above, you can see that parameters such as `message_texts` and `reset_contexts` were specified in WhatBot's configuration file as a requirement.
 This allowed WhatBot users to setup various parameters for the intent right away upon creation.
 Parameters like `message_texts` is used to specify how the intent should respond and `reset_contexts` is used to specify whether this intent will mark the end of a conversation.
 WhatBot also offer context and followups to be configured as well by specifying fields such as `parent_followup`, `input_context`, `output_context` and `action`.
 For more detail on the training data configuration see [here](https://github.com/comp3300-comp9900-term-1-2019/capstone-project-whatbot/tree/master/backend/query_module#how-to-train).
 All of these, cannot be done on Dialogflow automatically.

+### Data Analytics

+#### Intent Usage
+Provides data on the amount of usage for each intent and return the result to the user.
+Therefore, user who calls this can get a better idea of how their system is being used and what the consumer cares most about.

+#### Intent Timeline
+Provides a timeline data (based on last 7 day) on how much each intent has been used.
+From this, user can see what is the current trend of their consumer and be able to react to more people's questions faster.

+#### Intent Confidence
+Provides the average confidence level that Dialogflow has for the botton n intent.
+This lets the user knows how well the system is performing so that they can use the automation training feature to improve the system if required.

+#### 3D Timeline Intent Usage
+Provides a 3D view of top n intent's accumulative usage in the last 7 days so user can get a better understanding of user behaviour.